predomics/gpredomics/README.md

   - `exhaustive` generates all the possible combinations of features selected at each epoch (an epoch is a population of individuals of size k) which is equivalent of terBeam in Predomics terms.
   - `extend` adds each of the features selected to each of the best extendable_models at each epoch.

+- the Cross-validation, also in beta version, is available since v0.5.8.
+Feature importance is estimated by OOB algorithm using mean decreased AUC.

 - lots of features are still not implemented.